MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/use-the-centralized-deployment-powershell-cmdlets-to-manage-add-ins.md

 # Use the Centralized Deployment PowerShell cmdlets to manage add-ins

-As an Office 365 admin, you can deploy Office add-ins to users via the Centralized Deployment feature (see [Deploy Office Add-ins in the Office 365 Admin Center](https://support.office.com/article/737e8c86-be63-44d7-bf02-492fa7cd9c3f.aspx)).
-In addition to deploying Office add-ins via the Office 365 admin center, you can also use Microsoft PowerShell.
+As an Office 365 admin, you can deploy Office add-ins to users via the Centralized Deployment feature (see [Deploy Office Add-ins in the admin center](https://support.office.com/article/737e8c86-be63-44d7-bf02-492fa7cd9c3f.aspx)).
+In addition to deploying Office add-ins via the Microsoft 365 admin center, you can also use Microsoft PowerShell.
 Install the [O365 Centralized Add-In Deployment Module for Windows PowerShell](https://www.powershellgallery.com/packages/O365CentralizedAddInDeployment).

 ## Connect using your admin credentials